 You’ll notice that while many of these destinations have hotels, motels, and inns, there aren’t a lot of large chain hotels in these Massachusetts coastal towns.
 In addition to local hotels and resorts, vacation home rentals are popular.

 Located on Cape Cod, Chatham is the quintessential Cape Cod town.
-It’s bustling in the summer months, with lots of tourists visiting the various attractions, restaurants, and shops.
-Chatham is definitely a popular destination.
+This quaint and preppy town is bustling in the summer months, with lots of tourists visiting the various attractions, restaurants, and shops.
+Chatham is a popular destination.
 A few of the highlights include:

 - The Chatham Lighthouse